 3.E.5.
 For individuals with substantial time in a tenure-track or tenured position at another institution, the candidate's time and record at other institutions will be included in the tenure file and may be taken into consideration.
-However, the applicant must have a sustained record at Michigan Tech of research and publication, teaching, service, and program development.
+However, the applicant must have a record of research and publication, teaching, service, and program development at Michigan Tech.